AdobeDocs/analytics.en/help/components/classifications/importer/configure-import-accounts.md

 Before you can export Customer Journey Analytics data to a cloud destination as described in [Export Customer Journey Analytics data to the cloud](/help/analysis-workspace/export/export-cloud.md), you need to add and configure the location where you want the data to be sent.

-This process consists of adding and configuring the account (such as Amazon S3, Google Cloud Platform, and so forth) and the location within the account (such as a folder within the account).
+This process consists of adding and configuring the account (such as Amazon S3 Role ARN, Google Cloud Platform, and so forth) and the location within the account (such as a folder within the account).

 ## Add an account